sergmain/metaheuristic-docs/p/function.md

 For using git as source of Function, two fields must be defined:
 - sourcing - git .
 This value tells Processor that Function is stored in git repository
-- git - definition of git, the follow additional fields must be specified:
+- git - definition of git, the following additional fields must be specified:
 -- repo - url to git repo
 -- branch - name of branch which will be used
 -- commit - sha256 representation of commit in current branch